 The archipelago of Bocas del Toro is one of Panama's main tourist attractions.
 Its laid back lifestyle, turquoise waters and white sand beaches draw more than 200,000 visitors every year.
-We tell you how to visit this truly amazing place in our Bocas del Toro Purple Guide.
+We tell you how to visit this truly amazing place in our Bocas del Toro Purple Travel Guide.

 Table of contents